Appealing an Income Support decision at a tribunal

 - why you think the decision is wrong

-The DfC should pass on any evidence you’ve given them to TAS.
+The DWP should pass on any evidence you’ve given them to HMCTS.
 You don’t need to send it again with your appeal form or letter.

-TAS will send you a copy of all the evidence they’ve received - called an ‘appeal bundle’.
-It’s important to check this has all the evidence you gave the DfC.
-If anything is missing, you should send it to TAS - explaining that the DfC failed to send it.
+HMCTS will send you a copy of all the evidence they’ve received - called an ‘appeal bundle’.
+It’s important to check this has all the evidence you gave the DWP.
+If anything is missing, send it to HMCTS - explaining that the DWP failed to send it.

 If you want to reopen a cancelled appeal

-You can ask for a cancelled appeal to be looked at again - known as getting an appeal ‘reinstated’.
-Write to TAS and include:
+You can ask for an appeal that was cancelled because you failed to do something to be looked at again - known as getting an appeal ‘reinstated’.
+Write to HMCTS and include:

 - your full name and address

 - why you failed to do something HMCTS asked for, if this was the reason your appeal was struck out

 - why you think your appeal should be looked at again